 Buy Sustainable Dog Treats That Reduce Food Waste

-Now she rescues salmon skins, chicken feet, pumpkins, apple pulp, liver and so much more to make 50 varieties of sustainable dog treats.
+Now she rescues salmon skins, chicken feet, pumpkins, apple pulp, liver and so much more.
+She uses these rescued ingredients to make 50 varieties of sustainable dog treats.

-Piggyback Treats Company believes that our pets deserve not only to be spoiled but that we can do so while being conscious of our effect on the environment.
+Piggyback Treats Company believes our pets deserve to be spoiled while being conscious of our effect on the environment.
 Jen and her co-founder/boyfriend Chris hope to encourage as many people as possible to think sustainably while spoiling their pets!

 >> Learn more about Jen and Piggyback Treats Company on podcast episode 140!

 Leanne Pinard Baum’s passion for helping the planet evolved when she recognized how hard it was to find sustainable toys for her dog, Dover.
-She made it her mission to find them, and bring them to the doors of dog owners around the country with her eco-friendly subscription box Pure Earth Pets.
+She made it her mission to find them and bring them to the doors of dog owners around the country.
+That lead her to create an eco-friendly subscription box and her brand Pure Earth Pets.

 Over 300 million pounds of plastic pet food and treats bags are being thrown away in the US each year!

 Leanne always looks for products with packaging that is recyclable or compostable.
-She also encourages pet parents to upcycle things that might be thrown away to make DIY toys for your dog.
-She told me about how she used strips of a cut-up t-shirt to tie around an old ball and make it more exciting for her dog, Dover.
+She also encourages pet parents to upcycle things that might be thrown away to make DIY toys for their dogs.
+She told me about how she uses strips of a cut-up t-shirt to tie around an old ball and make it more exciting for her dog, Dover.

-All of the boxes that Pure Earth Pets ships out are bio-degradable, compostable and printed with soy-based ink.
-And unlike other subscription boxes, Leanne leaves out added in flyers paper, opting to email customers about the contents of their subscription box instead.
+All of the boxes Pure Earth Pets ships out are bio-degradable, compostable and printed with soy-based ink.
+And unlike other subscription boxes, Leanne leaves out paper flyers.
+Instead, she takes a more eco-friendly approach and emails customers about the contents of their subscription box.

 >> Learn more about Leanne and Pure Earth Pets in podcast episode 139!